bowman2001/perplexdoc/content/doc/intro/layout/index.md

 When you find a bug in the layout or miss some functionality, please visit the [theme repository][theme].
 Have a look first at the already existing [issues][issue].
 And please create a new one, if your problem is not already listed.
 I’m happy to discuss issues there and maybe you like to help optimizing Perplex.

-### Trouble with the documentation
+### Trouble with the Documentation?

-When you miss some explanation or find a misleading one, please visit the [documentation repository][doc].
-Again, please have a look at already existing [issues][docissue] first and create a new one only, if you can’t find yours.
+When you miss some explanation or find a misleading one, please go to the [documentation repository][doc].
+Again, have a look at already existing [issues][docissue], please, and create a new one only, if you can’t find yours.
 I’ll improve the documentation as soon as possible.

 Should you stumble upon bad English, typos or wrong phrases, please excuse me.
-I’m not a native speaker and corrections are welcome.
+I’m not a native speaker and corrections are very welcome.
 You may submit a pull request immediately.

 [^1]: The concept for a baseline grid has been inspired by [Plumber][plumber].
 The vertical alignment is sometimes a few pixels of --- despite precise calculations.
-This may be noticeable on screens with a lower pixel density—usually desktop screens.
+This may be noticeable on screens with a lower pixel density --- usually desktop screens.
 All browser engines seem to face an inevitable trade-off between the quality of the font rendering and the precision of the line height.

 [^2]: The term _fluid typography_ is falling a bit short, because the whole layout adapts to the width of the browser-window (Also see [this posting]({{< relref "accessibility-of-fluid-typography" >}})).